godot-escoria/escoria-docs/getting_started/step_by_step/7_room_two.rst

 * Set the destination scene for the exit

-Further down in the ESCExit's settings, select the Target scene.
+Further down in the ESCExit's settings, select the ``Target scene``.
 Clicking this will take you to a file explorer where you can choose the room you want the character to be sent to when the player clicks on this exit.
 Locate the pub scene and select that.
 (If you had a noise to play like a door closing when the player used this exit, you would use the "Switch sound" parameter to set it).